Easy Raised Garden Bed on Wheels DIY

 Steps to Build a Raised Bed on Wheels

 Begin by flipping the container over to measure and mark the center of your planter.
-And then you want to measure away from the center and find the four corners that are equidistant from your center.
+Then, measure away from the center and find the four corners that are equidistant from your center.
 Each of these four marks are where your casters will be secured.
 Don't be discouraged if it requires some adjusting to get the four marks lined up.

-Double check that all your markings are equidistant from each other so you don't end up with a wobbly planter or casters that are not evenly distributing the weight of the planter.
+Double check that all your markings are equidistant from each other so you don't end up with a wobbly planter or casters that are not evenly distributing the weight of the soil.

 Just in case you're wondering, it took me quite a bit of time to get this lined up.
 But once you've got it, mark the four spots on each caster with a sharpie so you know where to drill your holes.
-Flip over your container and make sure they're all lined up and straight.
 It's important to always measure twice (or even three times!) so you only have to drill once.

 Now it's time to put those casters in place.
-You can use a framing square to ensure that you have good straight lines and that all your casters will be lined up with one another.
-Put your gloves and safety glasses on and drill the four holes you measured for each caster.
+You can use a framing square to ensure that all your casters will be lined up with one another.
+Put your gloves and safety glasses on, and drill the four holes you measured for each caster.
 It's going to take a little bit of muscle to make it happen, but you've got this!

 Once you've drilled some drainage holes, test the drainage speed and quality by filling up your container with some water and noting how quickly it drains.
 This is a simple way to be sure that the water isn't just sitting in your container like it would in a bathtub—something we definitely don't want in our edible garden.